niccc/Analyzing-Congress-Voting-Records/README.md

 3. Utilize SQLalchemy to store data in a SQLite database.
 4. Build Flask API to access the tables in our database.
 5. Use Javascript to access our data tables via the Flask API.
+6. Create web visualizations within Javascript using D3, Plotly, and Leaflet